nextcloud/android/CONTRIBUTING.md

 - update/generate new screenshots: ```scripts/updateScreenshots.sh ```
     - in this script are samples how to only execute a given class/test
     - this will fire up docker & emulator to ensure that screenshots look the same
-- creating own UI comparision tests:
+- creating own UI comparison tests:
     - add IntentsTestRule for launching activity directly:

     ```java